tinaponting/ai-robots-scrapers/README.md

 # Updates:

-* Added: perrishpress Ultimate AI block list, very good and carefully created by one of best in .htaccess and Safty:)
+* Added: perrishpress Ultimate AI block list, very good and carefully created by one of best in .htaccess and Safety:)
 * Updated 250210, ai text updated,block ai.php updated, removed owler, only affects EU! add if needed.
 * Updated 250129, with: block Ai, php updated, robots.txt on single user with flyer ai:)
 * Updated 250123, with: block Ai, php updated, robots.txt on single user:)